 Developers are frequently advised to read high-quality code.
 Eclipse is a powerful, extensible IDE for building general purpose applications.
 Some of the key player in creating Eclipse are also well known for their software architecture skills.
 By reading the Eclipse source code you can learn a lot.
 It also helps to understand the Eclipse source code to address certain problems.

-The following describes how you can import Eclipse plugins from your Eclipse installation to review the code.
-The Eclipse standard distribution contains the source code for the core Eclipse projects, e.g. Eclipse JDT.
-For other Eclipse projects you usually find a "SDK" bundle on the project update site which contains the source code.
+The following describes how you can import the source code of Eclipse plug-ins from your Eclipse installation to review the code.
+The Eclipse standard distribution contains the source code for the core Eclipse project.
+For other Eclipse projects you usually find an "SDK" bundle on the project update site which contains the source code.

-To avoid "pollution" of your existing workspace, switch to a new workspace and select File -> Import.
-Select "Plug-ins and Fragments".
+To avoid "pollution" of your existing workspace, switch to a new workspace and select→ .
+Select .

-Add all plug-ins you would like to import and press "Finish".
+Add all plug-ins you would like to import and press.

 You can you investigate the code of the imported plug-ins.

 The Plugin Spy gives you easily information about the running UI.
-Press Alt+Shift+F1 to get information about the current running Eclipse plug-in / data types / screen.
+Press Alt+Shift+F1 to get information about the currently selected user interface component in your Eclipse IDE.
 This way you can get immediately access to the plug-in which is currently running.